 The counts consist of data collected during a period of at least 24 weekday hours.
-To reflect seasonal differences in traffic volumes, MassDOT produces seasonal adjustment factors based on data collected at more than 200 statewide locations where traffic volume data is collected 365 days of the year.
-The seasonal adjustment factors are then applied to the 24-hour count volume to produce an Average Annual Daily Traffic (AADT) volume for the location.
-These factors were applied to all counts listed on Table 3.
+To reflect seasonal differences in traffic volumes, MassDOT Uses Average Annual Daily Traffic (AADT) volume adjustment factors.
+These factors were applied to all counts listed on